rshmie/InkHeart/README.md

 # 🌿 InkHeart 🖋️

-A secure, private, zero-knowledge journal application.
+Your private journal, encrypted on your device and unreadable by anyone but you.

 InkHeart is a journaling application built for those who value absolute privacy.
 It leverages a zero-knowledge architecture, meaning your data is encrypted on your device *before* it's sent to the backend.
 This zero-knowledge architecture ensures that even the service provider hosting the data has no way to access, read, or decrypt your entries.
 Your journal remains yours and yours alone.

 ## Why InkHeart?

-Most journaling apps today rely on centralized cloud storage, leaving your personal data vulnerable to breaches and misuse.
-InkHeart was built for users who demand complete control over their data and privacy.
+Most journaling apps today rely on centralized cloud storage, leaving your personal data vulnerable to breaches, misuse and legal obligations.
+InkHeart is built for users who demand complete control over their data and privacy.

 It's ideal for:
 -   Personal journaling with absolute privacy.